MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDomainVerificationDnsRecord.md

 # Get-MgBetaDomainVerificationDnsRecord

 ## SYNOPSIS
-DNS records that the customer adds to the DNS zone file of the domain before the customer can complete domain ownership verification with Azure AD.
+DNS records that the customer adds to the DNS zone file of the domain before the customer can complete domain ownership verification with Microsoft Entra ID.
 Read-only, Nullable.
 Supports $expand.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDomainVerificationDnsRecord](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDomainVerificationDnsRecord?view=graph-powershell-1.0)

 ## SYNTAX